DNature/gridsome-electron-boilerplate/markdown/docs/index.md

 Of course this is just a starter to quickly get you going.
 After downloading and installing you can do whatever you want with this theme.
 Check out the `src` folder and take a look at the components.

-Docc uses [TailwindCSS](https://tailwindcss.com/).
+Gridsome_Electron_Boilerplate uses [TailwindCSS](https://tailwindcss.com/).
 Colors and spacing can easily configured.
 To change the accent color, you only need to touch a single line in the code.

 Don't like how something was designed or implemented?
 Just change the code and **make it your way**.